kabiiQ/BeatmapExporter/README.md

-# LazerExporter
+# BeatmapExporter (for osu!lazer)

 ### Support the Developer

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E5AF13X)

-LazerExporter is a command-line program/tool that can mass-export beatmaps from the modern osu!lazer storage format.
+BeatmapExporter is a command-line program/tool that can mass-export your osu! beatmap library from the modern osu!lazer storage format.

 osu!lazer does not have a "Songs/" folder as "stable" osu! does.
 Lazer's files are stored under hashed filenames and other information about the beatmap is contained in a local "Realm" database on your PC.